MadalinaPatrichi/uob-cloud-computing/chapters/05_observability/README.md

 #### Major key points:

+- Why do we care about how the app behaves?
 - Adding metrics to the app (what do we measure?)
 - How do we respond to the measurements?
 - Exposing data to make the service more "observable"